Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 @param rnaStrand -- the string representation of the RNA sequence to be analyzed
 @return -- a table created as a std::vector<std::vector<int>> that logs all the maximum scores
 ```
 This is the main dynamic programming function that calls the helper "calculateScore" method at every pair of indices.
 Storing the maximum scores allows for easy access to previously calculated scores, instead of having to recalculate them every iteration.
 This function will first initialize the entire NxN "matrix" (where N is the length of the passed rnaStrand) with 0s, and will then fill the matrix in a diagonal manner.
+The first two test cases implemented check to see if the "calculateScore" and "createDPTable" are correctly implemented by checking to see if the final score is as expected, along with the formed DP Table.

 3. `std::string traceback(int start, int end, std::vector<std::vector<int>> dpTable, std::string rnaStrand)`
 ```